lnstreit/Mens-sana-in-corpore-sano/index.md

-# Can we classify happiness and unhappiness with food intake?
+# Can we classify happiness and unhappiness according to food intake?

-Having a look at the distribution of the well-being, we thought of classifying areas into happy (well-being &#8805; 0 ) and unhappy (well-being &#60; 0 ).
+Having a look at the distribution of the well-being, we thought of classifying areas into happy (well-being &#8805; 0 ) and unhappy (well-being &#60; 0 ) region.

 <div class="figure"
      style="text-align:center">